-Capital gains tax (CGT) refers to the tax you pay on any capital gain you make (for example, from the sale of a CGT asset) that you include on your annual income tax return.
-There is no separate tax on capital gains, it is merely a component of your income tax.
+CGT is the tax you pay on any capital gain that you include on your annual income tax return.
+It is not a separate tax, merely a component of your income tax.
 You are taxed on your net capital gain at your marginal tax rate.

-Your net capital gain is the difference between your total capital gains for the year and your total capital losses (including capital losses from earlier years), less any CGT discount to which you are entitled.
+Your net capital gain is:

+- your total capital gains for the year minus - your total capital losses (including any net capital losses from previous years) minus - any CGT discount and CGT small business concessions to which you are entitled.

-When you sell an asset, this transaction is known as a CGT event.
-You can make a capital gain or capital loss if a CGT event happens or you receive a distribution of a capital gain from a managed fund.
-You show the total of your current year capital gains at H item 17 on your 2003 tax return for individuals (supplementary section), or at H item 9 if you use the 2003 tax return for retirees.
+You make a capital gain or a capital loss if a CGT event happens.
+The disposal of an asset is an example of a CGT event.
+You can also make a capital gain if a managed fund or other trust distributes a capital gain to you.

+You show the total of your current year capital gains at H item 17 on your 2004 tax return for individuals (supplementary section), or at H item 9 if you use the 2004 tax return for retirees.
 (Note: You cannot use the tax return for retirees if you had a distribution from a managed fund during the year.)
 You show your net capital gain at A item 17 on your tax return, or at A item 9 if you use the tax return for retirees.